ITensor/website/docs/julia/install/main.md

 Note that after entering this command, the MKL library will be compiled from source on your machine, which can take quite a long time but only happens once.
 To check that it worked, you can enter the Julia commands `using LinearAlgebra; BLAS.vendor()` which should return `:mkl` if MKL was successfully installed.
+(You may need to restart Julia for this change to take effect.)

 For more information, see the <a target="_blank" href="https://github.com/JuliaComputing/MKL.jl">MKL.jl</a> Github repo.